pebakery/pebakery-docs/Commands/INI/IniReadSection.md

 # IniReadSection

-Read the section from a file that you specify.
+Reads the contents of a section in a standard .ini file.

 ## Syntax